 Apple Watch 8 has an OLED display.
-OLED display implies better display resolution, much deeper color details and improved contrast ratio of the smartwatch display.
+OLED display implies better display resolution, much deeper color details, and an improved contrast ratio of the smartwatch display.
 Apple Watch 8 45 mm variant has a display resolution of 396 x 484 pixels.
-The 41 mm variant of Apple Watch 8 has a display resolution of 352 x 430 pixels.
+The 41 mm variant of the Apple Watch 8 has a display resolution of 352 x 430 pixels.

 Fenix 7 standard edition has a display resolution of 260 x 260 pixels.
 Even if you were to buy a Sapphire edition Fenix 7 watch, the display resolution will still remain substantially lower than an Apple Watch 8.

 Apple Watch 8 has one of the best heart monitoring software programs.
 Apple Watches have saved countless lives through AFib or Atrial Fibrillation alerts.
 Apple Watch 8 also has an ability to take ECG readings (in supported countries only).
 If I had an elder at home, I would choose an Apple Watch 8 for exceptional and proven heart monitoring and ECG readings.
 We actually covered Apple’s ECG and AFib feature in detail on this page.
 You can find the actual case studies of people who have benefited from Apple Watch’s heart monitoring software program.

 Apple Watch 8 has a third-generation optical heart sensor for achieving a robust heart monitoring performance.

 Garmin Fenix 7 does track heart rate on a perpetual basis.
 It uses a Garmin Elevate sensor for heart tracking.
 But, ECG feature is not available on Garmin Fenix 7 smartwatches.